Philosophy and Religion (B.A., B.S.)

 1. Most students will be able to finish the major in two years.

-2. PHIR is a B.A. degree only, which requires intermediate proficiency in a foreign language and a philosophy course.
+2. The B.A. degree requires intermediate proficiency in a foreign language and a philosophy course.
 The philosophy requirement can double-count with major requirements, so philosophy majors will automatically meet it by following the major.
 Religion majors may need to take one extra philosophy course, depending on courses transferred.
-Students are strongly encouraged to begin their foreign language at the community college.
+Please note that JMU does not grant transfer credit for the 101-102 levels of a foreign language that a student studied for two or more years in high school.

 For more information:Major Snapshot